AlexNexton/MS2-LingLang/testing.md

 - If you click the game button before the html has loaded, the game would not work.
     It doen't happen that often but did not know how to fix this problem.

-    - best solution is to click the reload button.
+    - best solution is to click the reload button and refresh the page.